madtrick/piwpew-bot/README.md

 ### Game protocol

+Following is a summary of the game protocol, check out the [piwpew-docs](https://github.com/madtrick/piwpew-docs) for a reference documentation about requests and notifications.

 Bots interact with the game engine by sending [requests](https://github.com/madtrick/piwpew-docs/blob/master/README.md#requests).
 The game engine validates the requests, executes them and updates its internal state.
 If the request was successful the response includes data that describes how the bot state changed as a consequence of it.
 Responses are sent at the end of each [game tick](https://github.com/madtrick/piwpew-docs/blob/master/README.md#game-ticks).

 Bots can only have one in-flight request per game tick.
 That is, they shouldn't send a request before receiving the [notification that signals a new tick](https://github.com/madtrick/piwpew-docs#tick), as later requests will overwrite previous ones.

 The game engine sends [notifications](https://github.com/madtrick/piwpew-docs/blob/master/README.md#notifications) to bots in response to game events that happen asynchronously to requests.

-Check out the [piwpew-docs](https://github.com/madtrick/piwpew-docs) for a reference documentation about requests and notifications.

 ## Writing a bot

-To write a bot all you have to do is implement the parts you want from the following interface.
+To write a bot all you have to do is implement the parts you want from the following interface and export it with the name `bot` in the module that is passed to `piwpew-bot`.
 The methods in the interface map to the request's responses and notifications sent by the game engine.
+You can find example implementations in the [`examples/`](examples/) folder.

 ```typescript
 interface BotAPI<S> {